stacy125/scribble/readme.md

 ### Part 2: Views

 Now that you have your models and migrations, build out your views.
-Each view should return a JSON object.

 You need the following views: